One More Dog Rescue is a 501(c)(3) not for profit organization committed to the rescue, rehabilitation, and placement of homeless dogs. Founded in

 One More Dog Rescue believes that animals deserve our love, compassion, and respect.
 Our purpose is to rescue and provide

 care for orphaned, stray, and abused dogs.
-Through rehabilitation, socialization, and adoption, we strive to provide a humane service to all dogs that
+Through rehabilitation, socialization, and adoption, we strive to provide a humane service to all dogs

-important effect on the crisis of overpopulation.
+their important effect on the crisis of overpopulation.

 We are a Connecticut based 501(c)(3) that relies solely on a network of foster homes.
 We do not have a shelter or a central location for fostering

 and caring for our dogs.
 We have no paid employees, everyone that works with our rescue is on a volunteer basis, including our board members,

 adoption and event coordinators, fosters, transporters, and those responsible for other critical parts of our process.
 We receive no public

 funding.
 We rely on generous donations, fundraisers, and our adoption fees to help us pay for our dogs’ vet care, supplies, training, and other

 One day a man was walking along the beach when he noticed a boy picking something up and gently throwing it into the ocean.
 Approaching the boy, he